+Established Projects:

-- Established Projects: - Definition: - Fully complete, including all units and common elements and not subject to any additional phasing or annexation. - At least 90% of the total units have been conveyed to unit purchasers. - Control of the HOA has been turned over to the HOA or unit purchasers. - Requirements: - For projects with more than 20 units, no single entity (the same individual, investor group, partnership, or corporation) may own more than 10% of the units within the project.
+- Definition: - Fully complete, including all units and common elements and not subject to any additional phasing or annexation. - At least 90% of the total units have been conveyed to unit purchasers. - Control of the HOA has been turned over to the HOA or unit purchasers. - Requirements: - For projects with more than 20 units, no single entity (the same individual, investor group, partnership, or corporation) may own more than 10% of the units within the project.
 For 5-20 unit projects, an investor may own up to 2 units.
-This does not include units still held by the builder/developer. - If the subject property is investor owned (not a primary residence or second home), a minimum 50% of the units in the project must be owner-occupied or second homes. - No more than 15% of the total units in the project can be 60 or days past due on condo/association fees (HOA dues). - No more than 25% of the project area can be for commercial usage.
+Units are not included in these calculations if: - They are owned by the project sponsor or developer; and - Vacant; and - Being actively marketed for sale. - If the subject property is investor owned (not a primary residence or second home), a minimum 50% of the units in the project must be owner-occupied or second homes. - No more than 15% of the total units in the project can be 60 or days past due on condo/association fees (HOA dues). - No more than 25% of the project area can be for commercial usage.